SingaporeCSS/singaporecss.github.io/README.md

 The site will be updated after every meet-up, with a short recap and links to videos of the talks.

+## v1.4.0

+- Ported all speaker and video content into data files
+- Rewrote post template to utilise data files
+- Reorganised folder structure for assets
+- Added links to previous and next meetups on each post page
+- Added logic for Codepen embed script

 ## v1.3.0

 - Tidied up styles